Krista07/Python-Projects/README.md

 # Python-Projects

-Here you'll find my progress as I teach myself Python and see how much I've improved my skillset
+This is where I'll post my progress and projects as I learn Python for Data Analysis.

+You may also see some things regarding app development or software development as I venture further.